joshistoast/svelte-storefront/README.md

 ## 📝 To Do

+- [ ] 📈 Sync Analytics with Shopify Admin
 - [ ] 🖼️ Optimized and performant images
 - [ ] ↕️ Filtering & Sorting collections
 - [ ] 🔗 Convert shopify links to local links where applicable